nandani-simform/LMS_Python_Training/README.md

                 On github, pull request is created from git_practical2 to git_practical compared ,review and then merge pull request.

 2. AMEND: Amending a commit is a way to modify the most recent commit we have made in our current branch.
-This can be helpful if yowe need to edit the commit message or if we forgot to include changes in the commit.
+This can be helpful if we need to edit the commit message or if we forgot to include changes in the commit.

                     git commit --amend
                 Text editor will open, edit the commit message then save it.
 To show on github push it -